davidroche7/Football-Minutes-Beta2/docs/DEVELOPMENT.md

 # Development Guide

-This guide covers local development setup and workflows for the Football Minutes application.
+This guide covers local development setup and workflows for Football Minutes **Beta2**.
+The goal is to mirror the UX deployed at https://football-minutes-beta.vercel.app/ while migrating backend logic to Prisma-powered Vercel functions (see `docs/adr/004-serverless-prisma-vercel.md` and `REBUILD-TODO.md`).

 ## Prerequisites